state-alchemists/zrb/docs/getting-started.md

 Welcome to Zrb's getting started guide.

-We will cover all the basic you need to know before working with Zrb.
+We will cover everything you need to know before working with Zrb.
 You will learn about:

 - [How to run a task](#running-a-task)
 - [How to create a project](#creating-a-project)
-- How to create a simple task
+- How to define a simple task
 - How to define upstreams
-- How to create a long running task
+- How to define a long-running task

-This guide assume you have some familiarity with CLI and Python.
+This guide assumes you have some familiarity with CLI and Python.

 # Running a task

-Once you installed Zrb, you can run some built-in tasks immediately.
+Once you have installed Zrb, you can run some built-in tasks immediately.
 To run any Zrb task, you need to follow the following pattern:

 ```bash
 zrb [task-groups...] <task-name> [task-parameters...]
 ```

-For example, you want to run `encode` that is located under `base64` group, you can do so by execute the following command:
+For example, you want to run the `base64 encode` task with the following information:

+- __Task group:__ base64
+- __Task name:__ encode
+- __Task parameters:__
+  - `text` = `non-credential-string`

+Based on the pattern, you will need to invoke the following command:

 ```bash
 zrb base64 encode --text "non-credential-string"